La Malinche: Image in contemporary Mexico

-Malinche's image has become a mythical archetype that Hispanic American artists have represented in various forms of art.
-Her figure permeates historical, cultural, and social dimensions of Hispanic American cultures.
-In modern times and in several genres, she is compared with the La Llorona (folklore story of the woman weeping for lost children), and the Mexican soldaderas (women who fought beside men during the Mexican Revolution) for their brave actions.
+Malinche's image has become a mythical archetype that artists have represented in various forms of art.
+Her figure permeates historical, cultural, and social dimensions of Mexican cultures.
+In modern times and several genres, she is compared with La Llorona (folklore story of the woman weeping for lost children), and the Mexican soldaderas (women who fought beside men during the Mexican Revolution) for their brave actions.

-La Malinche's legacy is one of myth mixed with legend, and the opposing opinions of the Mexican people about the legendary woman.
+La Malinche's legacy is one of myth mixed with legend and the opposing opinions of the Mexican people about the legendary woman.
 Some see her as a founding figure of the Mexican nation, while others continue to see her as a traitor—as may be assumed from a legend that she had a twin sister who went North, and from the pejorative nickname La Chingada associated with her twin.

-Feminist interventions into the figure of Malinche began in 1960s.
+Feminist interventions into the figure of Malinche began in the 1960s.
 The work of Rosario Castellanos was particularly significant; Chicanas began to refer to her as a "mother" as they adopted her as symbolism for duality and complex identity.
 Castellanos's subsequent poem "La Mallinche" recast her not as a traitor but as a victim.
 Mexican feminists defended Malinche as a woman caught between cultures, forced to make complex decisions, who ultimately served as a mother of a new race.

-Today in Mexican Spanish, the words malinchismo and malinchista are used to denounce Mexicans who are perceived as denying their own cultural heritage by preferring foreign cultural expressions.
+Today in Mexican Spanish, the term malinchismo and its adjetive malinchista are used to denounce Mexicans who are perceived as denying their cultural heritage by preferring foreign cultural expressions.

 Some historians believe that La Malinche saved her people from the Aztecs, who held a hegemony throughout the territory and demanded tribute from its inhabitants.
 Some Mexicans also credit her with having brought Christianity to the New World from Europe, and for having influenced Cortés to be more humane than he would otherwise have been.
 It is argued, however, that without her help, Cortés would not have been successful in conquering the Aztecs as quickly, giving the Aztec people enough time to adapt to new technology and methods of warfare.
 From that viewpoint, she is seen as one who betrayed the Indigenous people by siding with the Spaniards.
-Recently a number of feminist Latinas have decried such a categorization as scapegoating.
+Recently, several feminists have decried such categorization as scapegoating.

-President José López Portillo commissioned a sculpture of Cortés, Doña Marina, and their son Martín, which was placed in front of Cortés' house in the Coyoacan section of Mexico City.
+President José López Portillo commissioned a sculpture of Cortés, Doña Marina, and their son Martín, which was placed in front of Cortés' house in the Coyoacán section of Mexico City.
 Once López Portillo left office, the sculpture was removed to an obscure park in the capital.